 In an EBT telegroup, people at all set points participate, but instead of chatting about diagnoses or feeling ashamed of their issues, they say something like, "My set point is 2.5 now, I've raised it almost 2 points since I started," and, "I had a great day yesterday, I spiraled up from stress to joy 5 times," or "I rewired my worry circuits, my brain is not in the habit or worrying anymore.
 I feel great!
 Now I'm working on my perfectionism wire.
 It's going pretty well so far!"

 Raising the brain's set point for lasting results

 This may sound like a very casual approach to serious problems, but it is not.
 If your set point is at 5, it is essential to access medical care and psychotherapy, but once these treatments have raised the set point to 4, where the tools are more effective as the neocortex is more functional, it's important to deal with physiologic stress.

 The wires that are controlling us are not just producing mental health symptoms, but the stress and inflammation they promote can negatively impact every cell of our body.
-We need that "bounce back" capacity so our entire being, including our mental health issue improves.
+We need that "bounce back" capacity so our entire being, including our mental health issues, improves.

 If you are dealing with mental health problems and your set point or stress habit is to be very stressed (Brain State 4 - Definitely Stressed), but not so overwhelmed or addicted that you know you need comprehensive medical care to be able to learn some new tools, then I encourage you to try out the EBT tools.
-Once most people try the tools they are surprised at how great they can feel.
+Once most people try them they are surprised at how great they can feel.
 The natural high from using the tools does fade . . . until you use them again.
-Current we are offering a complimentary coaching session to new members (Online PLUS or above) to make it easier to experiment with the tools, and see if BBH is right for you.
-For more information, view the membership options on the blog or email firstname.lastname@example.org.
+Currently, we are offering a complimentary coaching session to new members (Online PLUS or above) to make it easier to experiment with the tools and see if BBH is right for you.
+For more information, view the membership options on the blog or email email@example.com.